PROCEDURES FOR POLICY: 2-05

 2. Each student enrolled as a major student in a high-risk instructional program or course must sign an assumption of risk form, at least once per calendar year.
 CCWA participants in high-risk instructional programs will sign the form prior to starting any program of instruction.

-4. Instructors in high-risk instructional courses will ensure that all classroom and laboratory rules of behavior are outlined in their course syllabi; and program heads/supervisors for high-risk instructional programs will make sure that instructors enforce these rules in a consistent manner.
+4. Instructors in high-risk instructional courses will ensure that all classroom and laboratory rules of behavior are outlined in their course syllabi; and department chairs/supervisors for high-risk instructional programs will make sure that instructors enforce these rules in a consistent manner.

 5. Familiarity with emergency equipment